DutsAndrew/photo-tagging-app/README.md

 * Styled Components

 <strong>Learning Process:</strong>
-1. This app was a quick build and arguably the first one that I felt 100% comfortable completing.
+1. This app was a quick build and very fun to create.
 I had little to no blockers, was able to integrate a backend for multiple data sources to use on the front end, and was able to make it computer and mobile friendly.

-2. TypeScript is a lot more solidified than it was.
-With the heavy amount of props and integration this app required, I saw the true power of TypeScript and it's interfaces/Types when sending props.
+2. My use of TypeScript is a lot more solidified than it was.
+With the heavy amount of props and integration this app required, I saw the true power of TypeScript and it's interfaces/Types when sending props to multiple components.
 Every time I was sending data, functions, etc to another component in React I was very aware of what I was sending and what it was thanks to TypeScript.
 I don't think I'd go back to plain JavaScript if I had a choice after building this project.

 3. I drew out every single component by hand and took notes on what I wanted each thing to do, before I started building this app; I strongly believe I cut out at least 10 hours of coding by doing so.
 And it will be a practice that I continue moving forward.